mediassumani/SECP/README.md

 ### Objective

-The main objective of the application is to inform and help user narrow their computer science concentration to one by providing valuable and important informations about each CS field.

 ### Audience
-- Primary : High School Juniors & Seniors who are interested in CS -
+- Primary :
-- Secondary : College students who are in the blur of CS.
+- Secondary :
-- Tertiary : Anyone who is interested in Computer Science.
+- Tertiary :

 ### User Experience

-#### Action 1 -  User On-boarding
+#### Action 1 -

-When the user boots up the app, there will be a quick on-boarding composed of 4 swappable screens showing  and explaining the main features of the application.
+When the user boots up the app...

-#### Action 2 - Home Page
+#### Action 2 -

-After the on-boarding screens, the user will be on the home page.
-There will be two main clickable Cells - Software Dev Paths and Soft Skills.
+After ...

-#### Action 3 - Software Dev Paths
+#### Action 3 -

-When the user clicks on this, he/she will be see a scrollable collection view of possible paths a computer science major could concentrate in.
-On each cell, there will be an image, the name of the path, the annual salary, Education level required, and projection rate.
-E.g : Data Scientist, $120K/year, 75%.
+When the user clicks on this...

-        - Sub Action : Click on a cell
+        - Sub Action :

-        When the user clicks on specific cell, he/she will get more information about that path.
+        When the user clicks on specific ...

-#### Action 4 - Soft Skills
+#### Action 4 -

-When the user clicks on this, he/she will be see a scrollable collection view of possible soft skills and tools a computer science major could hone in that goes along with some paths.
-On each cell, there will be an image, the name of the skill and its type.
-E.g : Git , collaboration.

-        - Sub Action : Click on a cell
+        - Sub Action :

-        When the user clicks on specific cell, he/she will get more information about that skill.
+        When the user clicks on specific ...
 [Back to top ^](#)

 ---